kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru-challenges.md

 <blockquote>
 The code is right there, it shouldn't be too hard right?<br>
+- Excitable me
 </blockquote>

 #### The process
-The original conversion went well:
+Converting the animation example started off well:
 - I reimagined the original `JQuery` code into a standalone `React` component.
 - The algorithm took the clicked image, calculated a CSS transform to make it big, then animated it via CSS.
 It was buttery smooth, and I was pleased.

 What I failed to account for was future enhancements.
-Naturally wanted some image gallery nav controls shortly after.
+Naturally I wanted some image gallery nav controls shortly after.
 Some problems:
 - The enlarged image was the original image element but blown up.
 - If I swapped the image via the gallery, how would I animate to the correct image on close?
 - How would I reinstate the original image on close?

-Whoops, I did conversion wrong!
+Whoops, I did the conversion wrong!
 The original concept used a floating 'image preview' element and animated that to specific images.
 Had I intended to have those features beforehand, I would have questioned my original algorithm.
 I was blindsided by the excitement of building something.

+With some more work I got the animation working, but it took longer than expected.

 #### Lessons Learnt:
 - Breaking new ground takes time to implement, to test, and it still might be buggy.
 - Spec out your design!
 I was eager to build and jumped in head first.
 Some simple design planning or specs would have saved me a lot of time.
-- Use libraries where it makes sense.
-My image gallery still has problems which would
 - Keep it simple stupid!
 Do you need these animations right now?

 ---